 How Plumbus works

-This makes sender-constrained authentication the infrastructural baseline.
+This makes context continuity enforcement the infrastructural baseline.

 Browser setup